Egypt coach Queiroz slams Eto'o 'war' comments

 "This is what the world wants - the Africa Cup of Nations to create honour, dignity - it cannot be a war - give me a break.

-"I think it is something I will leave to Caf (the Confederation of African Football) because one comment like this deserves a red card."
+"I think it is something I will leave to Caf [the Confederation of African Football] because one comment like this deserves a red card."

 Queiroz called on Eto'o to retract his use of the word war.